Everything You Need to Know About Booking Mistake Fares

 Sometimes, a flight deal seems too good to be true.
 Maybe you've spotted a $300 ticket to Japan, or a flight to Australia for under $500 — numbers far below the typical price point.
 When airfare drops this low, it's often labeled as a mistake fare, an error fare, or sometimes a "fat finger" fare.
 These names indicate what happens when a misplaced decimal point, miscalculated currency conversion, or data entry error accidentally publishes incorrect (and incredibly cheap) ticket prices.

 Sometimes, mistake fares are the result of a ticket posted before airport taxes or fuel surcharges are added.
 Other times, they're simply caused by a computer glitch.
 Whatever the cause, mistake fares can result in truly outrageous flight prices, the likes of which wouldn't happen during even the best airfare sale.

 Where to Find Mistake Fares

 In the past, airlines were required by the Department of Transportation to honor mistake fares, however under-priced they were.
 The landmark United Denmark fares, however, set in motion the DOT's decision to allow airlines to withdraw these tickets.
 In February 2015, $51 first class flights from New York to Copenhagen were found on United's Denmark website — but they could only be booked in Danish krone when travelers indicated Denmark in their billing address (even though most purchases weren't made from Denmark-based individuals).

 The DOT determined that there was "evidence of bad faith," and that travelers had to intentionally "manipulate the search process…to force the conversion error."
 In situations such as this, booking mistake fares is largely frowned upon — not only by airlines and government organizations but also by people who, typically, book full-fare tickets.

-How to Book Them
+How to Book Mistake Fares

 Error fares can typically be booked through an airline's website or an OTA (an online travel agency).
 Scott's Cheap Flights recommends that when travelers suspect a deal is a mistake fare, they book directly through the airline whenever possible — and quickly, before the carrier figures out what's up.
 If you book directly with the airline, you get a 24-hour grace period after booking so you can cancel and get a full refund if you have second thoughts.

 Months after the Danish United fares were published — and retracted — the DOT ruled that, if an airline could prove fares were truly published by accident, they could rescind those tickets."The burden rests with the airline…to prove to the Enforcement Office that an advertised fare and the resulting ticket sales constitutes a mistaken fare situation," the government department stated.